Era-FFXIV/QuestShare.Plugin/README.md

 The plugin is installed through Dalamud's Plugin Installer. **This plugin is currently testing exclusive, so you will have to enable experimental builds in Dalamud to see it**.

-(As of this writing, inclusion of the plugin is still pending approval)

 ### Usage

 The plugin consists of two main parts, the "Host Group" tab and "Join Group" tab.